GMOD/tabix-js/README.md

 // line strings do not include any trailing whitespace characters.

 // get the approximate number of data lines in the
-// file for the given reference sequence, excluding header, commenat, and whitespace lines const numLines = await tbiIndex.lineCount('ctgA')
+// file for the given reference sequence, excluding header, comment, and whitespace lines const numLines = await tbiIndex.lineCount('ctgA')
 ```